gurnoor6/SO-chatbot/README.md

 The generated weights are available [here](https://drive.google.com/drive/folders/1GV6d2-n4L6dO65n_6nrXAluG3wZRk0-h?usp=sharing).
 The code is in this repository.
 The course had 5 weeks, and the mini-projects done in Week 1 and Week 3 were used to construct this final bot.
 In the first week, we had to make `TF-IDF` representation of sentences and train a model for that.
 The relevant weights are present in the drive link above.
 In week 3, we trained the starspace model.
 Again, the weights are present on [this drive link](https://drive.google.com/drive/folders/1jKS1WxVQ0tj6S0SSJ39Ue9XnCdqTNTI1?usp=sharing).

 Most of the relevant code from Week 1 and Week 3 that was used in this project can be found in `utils.py`.
+If you wish to learn more, you can check out the course page for more information related to this.

 The final model was deployed on AWS, and a telegram bot was constructed for easy access to users.
 However, I had to terminate the AWS instance due to other projects.
 So it is no longer available on telegram.
 Below are some screenshots to show how the bot looked like.